Drone weight lifting capacity depends upon few factors.

 1. Battery Capacity

-Depending on the propellers, the drones can be classified into several categories,
+Depending on the number of propellers, the drones can be classified into several categories,

-The Griff 300 is an Octocopter Drone meaning that it has eight propellers.
+The Griff 300 is an Octocopter Drone with eight propellers.

 Increased propeller number and size improve the thrust of a drone, which let it lift more weight.